Hello and Welcome to “The Back Page” Blogs

 It took a while but my intention was to build enough of a ‘mobile’ patient-base (a client list, if that sounds better to you) to cover the costs of running my own premises.
 And in 2011, after taking 36 Explorer Scouts on a World Scout Jamboree in Sweden, I felt ready.

 I searched for the right place and applied for the relevant planning permissions.
-2 years later I took on the lease for the building that is now known as ChiroPractical (35a High Street).
+Taking on the lease for the building that is now known as ChiroPractical (35a High Street).
+I soon gave my ‘mobile’ patients a welcome for treatment there.

 The last step on this journey so far was in December 2015 when I left my associate position.
 For now, I am doing everything myself and working towards taking on my first team members in the near future.
 Keep watching this space – there’ll be “Welcomes” on The Back Page when they arrive. ?